UMCarpentries/intro-curriculum-r/paper/paper.md

 Building off of excellent material and pedagogy provided by the Carpentries, we developed a two-day workshop that teaches introductory R for plotting and data analysis, unix shell, git, and GitHub.
-Our curriculum (https://umswc.github.io/curriculum/), which is hosted on GitHub, aims to teach novices how to use programming to perform data analysis.
+Our curriculum (https://umswc.github.io/curriculum/ TODO: change link), which is hosted on GitHub, aims to teach novices how to use programming to perform data analysis.
 It emphasizes the iterative nature of coding and data analysis through integrated live coding lessons and practice exercises.